elem-app/spaceport/README.md

 Available extensions are:

-- `simpl.container` - For testing in Docker containers - you also need to have Docker installed
+- `container` - For testing in Docker containers - you also need to have Docker installed
-- `simpl.browser` - For testing web applications
+- `browser` - For testing web applications
-- `simpl.sqldb` - For testing SQL databases
+- (WIP) `sqldb` - For testing SQL databases

 #### Step 3.
 Set up API keys